This blog contains affiliate links, which means we may earn a small commission from your purchases.

 Friend 2 checked in, told me again he had confidence in me and to keep trying.

 Then the neighbor who lives in the other unit arrived.
+(Bestie Boo has since bought that unit and turned it into his second luxury Orlando airbnb.)

 I was relieved until I learned P had sent him frantic texts.
 He came home to open the door for me.
 “Yes, I’m here.
 She’s fine,” I heard him telling P as he opened the door.
 He hung up and told me, “He wants you to call him.”